bright/new-www/content/blog/how-to-build-mvp-for-smart-packaging-solution.md

 When building an innovation you can never be sure if it adopts in the market.
 That’s why it is better to build a low-cost and fast MVP to minimize the risk of an unsuccessful investment.

-<div class="important-info"><div>An MVP, short for a Minimum Viable Product, is a software product that includes only the essential features necessary for launching and obtaining initial feedback from early adopters.
+<div className="important-info"><div>An MVP, short for a Minimum Viable Product, is a software product that includes only the essential features necessary for launching and obtaining initial feedback from early adopters.
 It serves as a starting point for further development based on the insights gained from early users.</div></div>

 ## Top benefits of building an MVP for a smart packaging startup